MONE$Q® PLATFORM AGREEMENT

 - Registration and Account Creation.
 To use the Service, you must register with us and provide an email address and a self-selected password to create a Merchant Account, as described in the Platform Agreement.

 - Payment Partners.
 The Service facilitates receipt by Merchant customers (“Merchants”) of payments by credit cards, debit cards, and bank transfer (eCheck).
 These transactions are between Merchants and persons who pay them (“Purchasers”).
 We are not a party to these transactions.
 For payments by card, we initiate the payment process by providing information to a payment facilitator (“Payfac”).
 The Payfac is not a bank and to facilitate the payment services enters into agreements with card networks, processors, and acquiring banks.
 The Payfac sends card information to a bank that is a member of Visa U.S.A.
 International (“Visa”), Mastercard International Incorporated (“MasterCard”), American Express Travel Related Services Company Inc. (“American Express”), or other payment card networks, associations, or companies.
 The bank is obligated to pay Merchants under both (a) the provisions of its agreement with the Payfac; and (b) the by-laws, operating regulations and all other rules, policies, and procedures of the card networks as in effect from time to time (the “Network Rules”).
 For payments by eCheck, we initiate the payment process by providing information to the Payfac, which provides information to a bank through the National Automated Clearing House (“ACH”).
-To use the Service, you must open a Sub-Merchant Account with the Payfac and agree to the terms of the Payfac Sub-Merchant Processing Agreement (“Processing Agreement”), and the Payfac Automated Clearing House Services Agreement (“ACH Agreement”).
+To use the Service, you must agree to the Stripe Connected Account Agreement.
 See Payment Partners.
-Termination of the Service is subject to the termination provisions in the Platform Agreement, as well as the Processing Agreement and the ACH Agreement.

 - Limitations.
 Neither we nor any third party makes any representations or guarantees regarding Merchants or Purchasers using the Service.
 We do not have control of, or liability for, goods or services that are paid for with the Service.

 - Fees.
-Merchants pay transaction fees as set forth on Exhibit B to the ACH Agreement and Schedule A to the Processing Agreement.
+Merchants pay transaction fees as set forth in the Stripe Connected Account Agreement.
 Merchants may also be subject to recurring subscription fees for the Service.
 These fees may be contingent on the volume of payments processed by a Merchant.

 - Requirements For Service.
 You will need a computer or mobile device, internet connectivity, and an updated browser to access our website and receive communications relating to the Service.